 The FB exchanges below, originals here, are a little complicated but hardly rocket science.
 The posters – all of them – appear broadly to share my views on the West’s dirty war on Syria.
 Yes, all of them.
-That includes Rob Torito, who, by injecting a note of scepticism on the authenticity of a tweet attributed to Ken Roth, director of Human Rights Watch, draws the wrath of others: folk who, if they weren’t quite so excitable, would see he shares their scepticism (and mine) on the assumed neutrality of agencies like Human Rights Watch.
+That includes Rob Torito, who, by injecting a note of scepticism on the authenticity of a tweet attributed to Ken Roth, director of Human Rights Watch, draws the scorn of others: folk who, if they weren’t quite so excitable, would see he shares their scepticism (and mine) on the assumed neutrality of agencies like Human Rights Watch.

 (While HRW aren’t in the same league of infamy as White Helmets they have form, alongside Amnesty International and Medicin Sans Frontiers, as useful idiots.
 Like George Monbiot and Owen Jones, their missives, regardless of intent or protestations to the contrary, provide ideological cover for western aggression to further aims – see for instance my last post on the Golan Heights – far removed from humanitarianism.)